-Evaluation of Knowledge, Skills, and Dispositions for Leadership

-Candidates will be scheduled for written and oral examinations of their content learning.
-Preliminary written examinations will be scheduled following each 18-hour core group of foundation courses.
-When all coursework is completed, a comprehensive examination of the work from the first three years will be scheduled.
+Evaluation of Knowledge, Skills, and Dispositions for Leadership completed, a comprehensive examination of the work from the first three years will be scheduled.
 Successful completion of each of these examinations, with interventions as needed, will qualify the student to begin enrollment in the last six hours of work on the dissertation.